AL-FHA/AL-FHA/README.md

 # About Me:
-I am an early-career researcher in Computer Science with a focus on machine learning, computer<br>vision, and data-driven mathematical modeling.
-My work involves developing and analyzing deep<br>learning and transformer-based models for applications such as image denoising, early brain tumor<br>detection, and governing-equation discovery from data.
-I am particularly interested in research at the<br>intersection of computer vision and scientific machine learning, and I am motivated to contribute to<br>both teaching and research through course instruction, student mentoring, and collaborative<br>academic projects.
+- Enthusiastic about machine learning and deep learning, particularly transformer-based models for high-dimensional data.
+- Strong interest in data-driven mathematical modeling, including governing-equation discovery from time-series data.
+- Focused on the intersection of computer vision and scientific machine learning, with emphasis on robustness and interpretability.

 ## Socials: